-5. The regulation and reform of 'benchmarks' may adversely affect the liquidity and value of, and return on, Notes linked to or referencing such 'benchmarks'
+6. The regulation and reform of 'benchmarks' may adversely affect the liquidity and value of, and return on, Notes linked to or referencing such 'benchmarks'

-The interest payable on the Notes may be determined by reference to the Euro Interbank Offered Rate ('EURIBOR'), the Sterling Overnight Index Average ('SONIA'), the Secured Overnight Financing Rate ('SOFR'), the euro short-term rate ('€STR') or another reference rate (as defined in the applicable Final Terms), or another benchmark (each of these indices as well as any substitute, alternative or successor rate determined in accordance with Condition 5.2(f), including the applicable tenor and currency).
-Various benchmarks (including interest rate benchmarks that may apply to the Notes, such as EURIBOR, SONIA, SOFR and €STR) are the subject of ongoing regulatory reform (including as a result of Regulation (EU) 2016/1011 (the 'Benchmark Regulation') which entered into force on 1 January 2018 (see 'Nederlandse Waterschapsbank N.V. - Supervision and Regulation - European Supervision and Regulation - Benchmark Regulation').
-Further to these reforms, a transitioning away from the interbank offered rates ('BORs') to 'risk-free rates' is expected and, for certain IBORs, have already taken place.
+The interest payable on the Notes may be determined by reference to the Euro Interbank Offered Rate ('EURIBOR'), the Sterling Overnight Index Average ('SONIA'), the Secured Overnight Financing Rate ('SOFR'), the euro short-term rate (' $\in$ STR') or another reference rate (as defined in the applicable Final Terms), or another benchmark (each of these indices as well as any substitute, alternative or successor rate determined in accordance with Condition 5.2(f) or Condition 5.2(g), including the applicable tenor and currency).
+Various benchmarks (including interest rate benchmarks that may apply to the Notes, such as EURIBOR, SONIA, SOFR and $\in$ STR) are the subject of ongoing regulatory reform (including as a result of Regulation (EU) 2016/1011 (the 'Benchmark Regulation') which entered into force on 1 January 2018 (see 'Nederlandse Waterschapsbank N.V. - Supervision and Regulation - European Supervision and Regulation - Benchmark Regulation' for more information on these regulatory reforms).
+Further to these reforms, a transitioning away from the interbank offered rates ('IBORs') to 'risk-free rates' is expected and, for certain IBORs, have already taken place.
 NWB Bank is actively monitoring developments in respect of such reforms and implementing them as and when appropriate.